Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

+To understand of the origin of the magnetic interactions, we calculate the dynamic transverse spin susceptibility $\chi(\bm{Q},\it{E})$ of MBT using an $\it{ab~initio}$ method (Details in SM).
+To compare with experiments, we also obtain the pairwise exchange parameters $J_{ij}$ from the inverse of susceptibility matrix, $[\chi(\bm Q,E=0)]^{-1}$, with a subsequent Fourier transform~\cite{szczech1995prl, katsnelson2004jpcm, kotani2008jpcm, ke2013prb, ke2020arxiv}.
 Figure~\ref{fig:DFT} shows the imaginary part of the full dynamic transverse susceptibility, $\mathrm{Im}[\chi(\bf{Q},\it{E})]$, from linear-response conforms to expectations of an insulating local moment system.
 The linewidths are sharp since the insulating gap eliminates the low-energy electron-hole (Stoner) excitations responsible for Landau damping of the spin waves.
 The calculations show reasonable qualitative agreement with the energy scales of experimental data and numerical extraction of the \textit{ab initio} Heisenberg exchange values, as shown in Fig.~\ref{fig:DFT}(d), supporting the experimental picture of quasi-2D spin dynamics with long-range and competing FM and AF intralayer exchange interactions.
 DFT informs us that the strong FM $J_1$ arises from Mn-Te-Mn superexchange through $\sim 90^{\circ}$ bond angle and the competing AF $J_2$ interaction must also originate from more complex superexchange paths in the insulator.
 Interestingly, DFT finds long-range intralayer interactions beyond 10~\AA~in insulating MBT, but their values lack quantitative agreement with experimental results, even with regard to the sign of the exchange.

-Along $(0,0,L)$, DFT and INS data find a similar bandwidth of $\sim$ 0.4 meV, but DFT finds no evidence for a dominant AF NN exchange, $J_c$.
-Rather, the net AF interlayer coupling from DFT is comprised of interactions of many interlayer neighbors, $J_c^{eff}=1/Z_0\sum_{j, \perp} J^{0j}_c \cdot Z_j$, where $Z_j$ is the number of the $j$-th nearest neighbor, and $Z_0=6$.
+Along $(0,0,L)$, DFT and INS data find a similar bandwidth of $\sim$ 0.4 meV, but DFT finds no evidence for a dominant AF NN exchange $J_c$.
+Rather, the net AF interlayer coupling from DFT is comprised of interactions of many interlayer neighbors, $J_{\text{c}}^{\text{eff}}=1/Z_0\sum_{j, \perp} J^{0j}_{\text{c}} \cdot Z_j$, where $Z_j$ is the number of the $j$-th nearest neighbor, and $Z_0=6$.
 However the small exchange energies of MBT (often with $|SJ_{ij}| \sim $ 0.01 meV) present a challenge for the numerical accuracy of DFT.